jakimowb/eo-time-series-viewer/README.md

 # README #

-The SenseCarbon TimeSeriesViewer is tool to visualize raster file based time series data.
+The HUB TimeSeriesViewer is tool to visualize time-series of remote sensing images.
-Its major aims are:

-(i) to support labeling of time series data based on [Quantum GIS (QGIS)](www.qgis.org)

-(ii) to use remote sensing imagery "as is", i.e. support each raster format that is read by QGIS

-(iii) an almost platform independent installation
+Its major purpose is to ease the visualization and labeling of images that might originate from multiple sensors.

-Please check the [Wiki](https://bitbucket.org/jakimowb/sensecarbontsviewer/wiki/Home) for more information.
+Please check the [Wiki](https://bitbucket.org/jakimowb/hub-timeseriesviewer/wiki/Home) for more information.

 ## Licence and Use ##